borntofrappe/game-development/Games/Mazes/README.md

 - do not create any exit

-In detail, and as you traverse the grid, one row at a time and from the left to the right, you select a gate east or north.
+The second point warrants a detail explanation.
+As you traverse the grid, one row at a time and from the left to the right, you select a gate east or north.

 If east, remove the gate.